 OTWaitlist provides general information about NDIS-aligned paediatric occupational therapy clinics.
 We're not a clinic and don't provide medical advice.
 Always speak directly with a qualified OT or GP about your child's specific needs.

-We'll email you when paediatric OT clinics in HIGHTON start accepting new patients.
+We'll email you when paediatric OT clinics in Highton start accepting new clients.

 See Paediatric OTs across VIC for clinics across the wider state directory.